bigheadG/gardCharge_rpi/Doc/README.md

 # USB GardCharge Protocol:

 GardCharge GC101 will send out 20 bytes per second after BLE pairing. the 20 bytes data includes command and data.
-In the demo example we get the data from GC101 via BLE.
-In mode 0x4a,periodic echo(page 5 of 12), can get all of parameters such as voltage, current, charge capacitance, resistance and timer cut-off time for use depends your application.
-The 20 bytes data structure as following:
+In the demo example we will get the data from GC101 via BLE.
+For example: In mode 0x4a,periodic echo(page 5 of 12), can get all of parameters such as voltage, current, charge capacitance, resistance and timer cut-off time for use depends your application.
+The 20 bytes data structure description as following:

         //*************************************************************************************
         //* MODE 0x4A := echo device status per 1 sec periodically